 Try making one small book.
 Do this with another Teaching Assistant, or with a friend.
 The book can be about anything you want.
 It can be about a learning area, such as numeracy, or it can be about a Life Skills topic such as HIV prevention.
 Teaching Assistants have made books for learners about.

 What do you think learners in your classroom would like to read?
+Remember to write in the School Experience Diary.
+What did I do this week?

 We hope you enjoy this activity!